reeonce/reeonce.github.io/resume_en.md

   Also, I am always feeling curious on new techniques.

 #### iOS development

   I love swift language and believe it will become better and better.
-Also I am familiar with Objective-C and the main frameworks of iOS.
+Also I am familiar with Objective-C, the main frameworks of iOS and the magical tool - CocoaPods.
 My projects:

+  *TuringCat*.
+The iOS client of TuringCat Smart Home (iPad & Apple Watch supported).
+A socket is created to connect the APP with the remote servers.
+Realm is as great as Core Data to do persistence, many table views and collection views and stack views are used to implement the complex UI.

   *Banlv*.
 This is the major product of xjimi, a LBS based app for scenic areas.
 The APP is built for iOS7 above and with Swift.
 I had contributed codes for almost every file, which related to mapbox, a star, alamofire, sqlite, cordova and so on.